PGallagher69/BeginningLaravel/SetupInstructions/Vagrant/vagrant-7-newsite.md

       to: /home/vagrant/code/[ProjectName]/public
 ```

-3. Note the use of lowercase for the drive numbers and forward slashes for paths.
-4. Save the file and close your text editor.
+3. Save the file and close your text editor.
-5. Open the Command Prompt.
+4. Open the Command Prompt.
-6. Navigate to the following directory, replacing the [**_LaravelDirectory_**] with the directory you chose to create at [Step 5](vagrant-5.md);
+5. Navigate to the following directory, replacing the [**_LaravelDirectory_**] with the directory you chose to create at [Step 5](vagrant-5.md);

 ```
 [LaravelDirectory]\Homestead
 ```
-7. execute the following command;
+6. execute the following command;

 ```
 vagrant reload